 Link workers typically work with people over 6-12 contacts (including phone calls and face to face meetings) over a three-month period with a typical caseload of up to 250 people, depending on the complexity of people’s needs.

-More information about social prescribing can be found in the personalised care section of our website.
+More information about social prescribing link workers can be found in the personalised care section of our website.

 Care coordinators provide extra time, capacity, and expertise to support patients in preparing for clinical conversations or in following up discussions with primary care professionals.
 They work closely with the GPs and other primary care colleagues within the primary care network (PCN) to identify and manage a caseload of identified patients, making sure that appropriate support is made available to them and their carers (if appropriate), and ensuring that their changing needs are addressed.
 They focus on the delivery of personalised care to reflect local PCN priorities, health inequalities or at risk groups of patients.
 They can also support PCNs in the delivery of Enhanced Health in Care Homes.